 · Enquire.
 If you’ve found a cat on our website that you’re interested in homing, send an enquiry ringing 07760 780759 or emailing email@example.com

 · Reserve your cat.
-If you’re found to be a match for your chosen cat, you’ll be contacted via phone or email.
-You may be asked for proof of your address and the consent of your landlord (if you live in a rented property)
+If you’re found to be a match for your chosen cat, you’ll be contacted via phone or email to arrange a Virtual Home Visit or a Home Visit.
+You will also be asked for proof of your address and the consent of your landlord/landlady (if you live in a rented property)

 · Adopt.
 Once you have reserved your cat, you’ll be sent paperwork to sign and you’ll make a further telephone appointment with our team.
 In this call, you’ll have a chance to discuss everything you need to know about your cat.
-You’ll then pay an adoption fee of £70, usually by bank transfer
+You’ll then pay an adoption fee of £70 for an adult cat or £90 for kittens under 6 months of age, usually by bank transfer

 · Bringing your cat home.
-Once this is finalised, we’ll arrange for a driver to bring your cat safely to your home, your cat will be delivered in a secure carrier that is yours to keep.
+Once this is finalised, we’ll arrange for you to collect your cat or, if needed, a driver to bring your cat safely to your home.

 · Be supported.
 You’ll receive a follow-up call or email around three, seven and 21 days after the adoption to check that your new arrival is settled in.
 You can also find help and advice on the Cats Protection website at www.cats.org.uk/advice

-Before you adopt a cat you new addition will have had the following:
+Before you adopt a cat, they will have had the following:

 • vet checked